ballerina-platform/ballerina-spec/beps/lib-ftp/1418_listener_coordination.md

 ### Unit Tests

-1. Verify `CoordinationConfiguration` is correctly mapped to `task:WarmBackupConfig`
+1. Verify `CoordinationConfig` is correctly mapped to `task:WarmBackupConfig`
 2. Verify task listener is created with coordination when configured
 3. Verify task listener is created without coordination when not configured
 4. Verify backward compatibility with existing configurations